 What Happens to Your Song when it Plays on Radio?

-Many of us, who belongs from the professional mixing and mastering industry, know how to process a crude piece of recording before it plays in the FM airwaves.
-My purpose of writing this blog is to remove all the myths and misapprehension regarding the secret art of radio mastering.
+Many of us, who belongs from the professional mixing and audio mastering industry, know how to process a crude piece of recording before it plays in the FM airwaves.
+My purpose of writing this blog is to remove all the myths and misapprehension regarding the secret art of audio mastering for radio.
 Most of the radio stations worldwide use an audio transmission process from station’s transmitter.
 The main function of the processor is controlling the transmitter’s peak modulation.
 This peak modulation’s frequency should match the standard regulatory body of the nation where the radio station is situated.

 Just, like the other way round, there are only a few radio stations use limited functional peak.
 In reality, most of the radio stations use a complex chain of an audio.
 Using this technique, allow the broadcast station to play music louder within the maximum peak level.
 This maximum peak level is different for radio broadcasting in different countries.
 For example, the VU meters used in Australia and USA is recommended by EBU for radio broadcast in different countries in Europe.
 The IEC recommendations are as follows: